 These aims are achieved in the following ways:

 Visit people in their homes and in hospital to offer practical and material assistance, information and pastoral support.

 Our main activities and who we help are described below.
 All our charitable activities focus on improving quality of life and are undertaken to further our charitable purpose for the public benefit.

-We are focusing our activities on preventing and relieving loneliness and isolation in the elderly in Darlington.
+We are focusing our activities on relieving loneliness and isolation in the elderly in Darlington.
 A recent report by Age UK into loneliness found that:

 The Mission’s services provide a vital lifeline of companionship, Christian fellowship and practical help to many elderly people in Darlington.
 They help to relieve loneliness by visiting people in their own homes and in care homes.
 They relieve isolation and loneliness by giving older people the chance to join with others in outings, social and other events and at our Friends Forum which provides lunch and activities.
 We also provide a spiritual dimension in providing access to Christian fellowship and ecumenical worship.

 I am conscious that this report will not be as fulsome as it deserves.
 I have been in the chair only since